-Recent business surveys show as many as 2/3 of CEOs are concerned about the availability of key skills for their business.
+Business surveys show as many as two thirds of CEOs are concerned about the availability of key skills for their business.
 One in three report business opportunities lost, postponed or delayed because of talent scarcity.

 But why is this happening?